-Are hurricanes, cyclones and typhoons distinct meteorological phenomena or just different names for the same horrible type of storm?
+Are hurricanes, cyclones and typhoons distinct meteorological phenomena, or just different names for the same horrible type of storm?

-Typhoon makes the etymology of hurricane seem like a short, straight road.
-Two separate but similar-sounding words, the Greek typhon and the Chinese taaîfung, were gradually squished together to form the current typhoon.
-Typhon was a semi-divine monster in Greek mythology that was the personification of storms, and the father of all monsters, including the Sphinx (like the Egyptian statue,) Cerberus (the three-headed dog,) and the Nemean Lion (a super lion that Hercules had to kill.)
+Hurricane travels a convoluted road through the Spanish furacão, back to the Mayan god Huracan, a deity of storms and fire.
+The word history of typhoon is a little bit more complex: two separate but similar-sounding words, the Greek typhon and the Chinese taaîfung, were gradually squished together to form the current typhoon.
+Typhon was a semi-divine monster in Greek mythology that was the personification of storms, and the father of all monsters, including the sphinx (like the Egyptian statue), Cerberus (the three-headed dog), and the Nemean lion (a super lion that Hercules had to kill).

 Whatever you call it, they’re monstrous storms.

 What’s the difference between a category 1 hurricane and a category 4?
 Read about what hurricane category numbers mean.

 Back to Top